jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 This fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.
 Right about now, I am kinda wishing I had bought a few.

-Currently, personal sensing is used primarily to sell us things.
-But we hope to empower people to use their personal data to improve their own mental healthcare.
+Currently, personal sensing uses our personal data to sell us things.
+But we hope to empower people to use their own data to improve their mental healthcare instead.

 ---